Xeks4237/NV-GOD/README.md

 ## 📂 File Structure

-This is a Main File Structure of NV-GOD, which I plan to make, If you want to add something or change default settings on your NV-GOD installation(Information about it gonna be on future WIKI page of NV-GOD)
+This is a Main File Structure of NV-GOD, which I plan to make, If you want to add something or change default settings on your NV-GOD installation...
+(Information about it gonna be on future WIKI page of NV-GOD)

 Package Manager on this example is a [lazy.nvim](https://github.com/folke/lazy.nvim) But it gonna be a little bit different on other cases with other package managers(But similar)